 Whether you package some of these ideas together or separately, any of these items will be a welcomed addition to a family historian’s tool kit.

 Don’t make things complicated.
 This portable, lightweight mobile scanner is versatile enough to work anywhere from grandpa’s lap to the National Archives.
 The flip-and-scan technology provides you the ability to scan documents larger than a 4 x 6” and stitch them together on a computer.
 This is a great gift for elders who want to scan and print at a local photo store.
 Plenty of how-to videos.

 Flip-Pal Sketch Kit

-The patented Sketch kit comes with a clear acrylic sketch sheet with three erasable markers (two black, one red) designed for work with your Flip-Pal mobile scanner.
+The patented Sketch Kit comes with a clear acrylic sketch sheet with three erasable markers (two black, one red) designed for work with your Flip-Pal mobile scanner.
 Scan the original photo to keep as your “master” copy.
-Then, gently lay the Sketch sheet over the original and draw on the Sketch using the supplied erasable markers.
+Then, gently lay the acrylic sheet over the original and draw on it using the supplied erasable markers.
 You can add names, dates, arrows, circles and details about the original.
-Next, scan the original with the Sketch between the scanner and original.
+Next, scan the original with the Sketch sheet between the scanner and original.
 The result: a digital label that will always stay with the picture.
+(Price – $13.99)

 Documentation Preservation Kit